This article may contain affiliate links. For full information, please see our disclaimer page

 - If you throw one coin: you will return to Rome

 - If you throw two coins: you will fall in love with an attractive Italian

 - If you throw three coins: you will marry the person that you met

 Apparently, on average, $3000 is thrown in every day.

 One of the most visited monuments in Rome is the Pantheon.
 This enormous building with its magnificent dome houses many prominent figures from Roman history.
 The majestic interior and the magnificent sculptures are worth discovering in this monument.
 Some prominent people have been buried in the Pantheon since the Renaissance, including Raphael and Peruzzi.

 Situated between the Roman Forum and the Circo Massimo, the Palatino (Palatine Hill) is one of Rome’s most remarkable sights, a beautiful, atmospheric area of tall pine trees, majestic ruins and unforgettable views.
 This is where Romulus supposedly founded the city in 753 BC and Rome’s emperors lived in palatial luxury.
 Look out for the stadio (stadium), the ruins of the Domus Flavia (imperial palace), and grandstand views over the Roman Forum from the Orti Farnesiani.

-Although this post is mainly concentrated on the city of Rome we can’t ignore some of the other things you can see and do in and around Civitavecchia itself.
-It could be that you have already visited Rome and want to explore what else the port of Civitavecchia has to offer.
+Although this post is mainly concentrated on the city of Rome we can’t ignore some of the other things you can see and do in and around Civitavecchia itself, after all this is where your ship will dock.
+It could be that you have already visited Rome and want to explore what else Civitavecchia Cruise Port has to offer.